Active particles in a tube: a generalized entropy potential approach: Discussion

-In this work, dilute spherical particles are considered.
-Elongated active particles can align with rigid boundaries and accumulate as well \cite{Elgeti_2009}.
-The probability of particles leaving boundaries decreases with a larger aspect ratio, and the number of accumulated particles increases with the length of the particle in the dilute limit \cite{Elgeti_2009}.
-A more significant boundary effect can be expected with elongated particles.
-For dense particles, the interactions reshape the density profiles near the wall.
-Particles with repulsive interactions have boundary layers with larger widths and smaller densities because of volume exclusion \cite{Neta_2008}.
+Then, in this work, dilute spherical particles are considered.
+Elongated active particles can align with rigid boundaries and accumulate as well~\cite{Elgeti_2009}.
+The probability of particles leaving the boundaries then decreases with a larger aspect ratio, and the number of accumulated particles increases with the length of the particle in the dilute limit~\cite{Elgeti_2009}.
+A larger boundary accumulation is expected to further flatten the density profile $\tilde{\rho}$ of elongated particles.
+For dense systems, the interactions between particles will also impact the boundary layer close to the wall.

+Finally, we note that the experimental setup considered here could be easily engineered for many type of synthetic active particles ranging from Quincke rollers~\cite{bricard2013emergence} to phoretic Janus colloids~\cite{theurkauff2012dynamic}.

-A possible relevant experimental setup can be colloid particles driven by an external magnetic field moving in PDMS microfluid channels if the contribution from hydrodynamics of the water can be neglected and the boundaries can be considered rigid walls.
-Robots moving on a track with varying widths could be a cleaner experimental system.
+\if{ Finally, possible relevant experimental systems can be colloid particles driven by an external magnetic field moving in PDMS microfluid channels if the contribution from hydrodynamics of the water can be neglected and the boundaries can be considered rigid walls.
+Robots moving on a track with varying widths could be a clean experimental system as well.}\fi